skorupaw/recruitment-task-1/README.md

 - We prefer a more straightforward solution relying on pure `react` than one depending on many external tools and libraries.

-- You can use README to write down your thoughts that you may have had while completing the task.
+- You can use [`NOTES.md`](./NOTES.md) to write down your thoughts that you may have had while completing the task.
 You can present your point of view or explain your thought process.

-- Please provide a copy of the checklist from [TASK.MD](./TASK.md) and mark the implemented points.
+- Please provide a copy of the checklist from [`CHECKLIST.MD`](./CHECKLIST.md) and mark the implemented points.

 - Please make sure that there are no console errors or bugs.
 It's better if some point is not delivered than if the implementation is buggy or incomplete.